-Your instrument panel cluster is designed to let you know at a glance how your vehicle is running.
-You'll know how fast you're going, how much fuel you're using, and many other things you'll need to know to drive safely, and economically.
+The instrument panel cluster is designed to let you know at a glance how the vehicle is running.
+You will know how fast you are going, how much fuel you are using, and many other things you will need to know to drive safely and economically.

-Speedometer
+Speedometer and Odometer

 Your speedometer lets you see your speed in both miles per hour (mph) and kilometers per hour (km/h).

 Your odometer shows how far your vehicle has been driven, in either miles (used in the United States) or kilometers (used in Canada).